Itssshikhar/transformer.p/README.md

 BERT (Bidirectional Encoder Representations from Transformers) is a Transformer-based machine learning model for natural language processing tasks.

 ## Implementation
-The project is implemented in Python using NumPy for numerical computations.
+The project is implemented in Python using Pytorch for numerical computations.

 ### Files
 - `attention.py`: Implementation of self-attention mechanism.